P1n3appleBuns/Ultrasonic-Night-Light/README.md

 4. This creates a hands-free, automatic night light experience ideal for dark rooms, hallways, or closets.

 # 🖥 Code Overview
 The Arduino code uses the NewPing library (or built-in pulse measurement) to read distance data from the ultrasonic sensor.
 A simple if-else logic checks for objects within range and toggles the LED state.
-Timing is handled using the millis() function to avoid blocking delays.

 # 🔋 Applications
 * Automatic night lights in hallways or bedrooms